igor185/crack-optical-flow/README.md

 Implementation - `code/optimize_noise.py`

-Idea: Take two frames, generate noise, calculate clean flow and flow with broken patch (add noise) and maximize difference between to flow with respect to noise (not image and model).
+Idea: Take two frames, generate noise, calculate clean flow and flow with broken patch (add noise) and maximize difference between two flows with respect to noise (not image and model).